Shreyash2111/React-Job-App/src/Readme.md

 Description
 ->This is a React job application with the help of which you can see,post,update and delete jobs.
 ->It has different sections for home,jobs and adding jobs.
+->It has a fully responsive design on every devices.

 Concepts used
 ->I have used different hooks like usestate,useeffect,useloaderdata,useparams.